Talent Acquisition and Employment

 - Part-time Faculty Ad Template Form for Non-credit (PDF, )

 Support a search

-A search advocate’s job is advisory, the purpose of the search advocate is to enhance the equity, validity, diversity, and inclusion in the institution’s recruitment process.
-In collaboration with the HRSTM representative, search advocates serve as process advisors to hiring managers, search committee chairs, and search committee members in promoting a focus on equity, inclusion, and integrity throughout the recruitment process.
-Advocates are embedded in searches and work with the committee to recommend inclusive and equitable strategies, encourage committee members to test their thinking and recognize implications of bias including unconscious bias.
+A search advocate’s job is advisory; the purpose of the search advocate is to enhance equity, validity, diversity, and inclusion in the institution’s recruitment process.
+In collaboration with the HRSTM representative, search advocates serve as process advisors to hiring managers, search committee chairs, and search committee members, promoting a focus on equity, inclusion, and integrity throughout the recruitment process.
+Advocates are embedded in searches and work with the committee to recommend inclusive and equitable strategies, encourage committee members to test their thinking, and recognize the implications of bias, including unconscious bias.

-A significant element of the Program is large-scale organizational education and training for potential search committee advocates.
-Attendees work on using various search strategies to increase equity and inclusion and to avoid bias.
+A significant element of the program is large-scale organizational education and training for potential search committee advocates.
+Attendees work on using various search strategies to increase equity and inclusion and avoid bias.
 These methodologies have positively impacted the hiring process at OSU and have recently been adopted by the community college system in Virginia.
-We believe that that they can do the same for Montgomery College.
+We believe that they can do the same for Montgomery College.

 Effective July 1, 2020, all new temporary staffing requests will be filled as indicated below.

 How to Fill Temporary Staffing NeedsContract, Part-time Temporary Positions